-- September 10, 2018: Deadline for Completed and Preliminary Results/Early Work Research Papers, Posters, Workshop proposals, Doctoral Colloquium applications, and Early Career Colloquium applications.
+- September 10, 2018: Deadline for Full and Short Research Papers, Posters, Workshop proposals, Doctoral Colloquium applications, and Early Career Colloquium applications.

-- October 1, 2018: Deadline for SIE proposals, iSchool Partnerships and Practices proposals, Blue Sky track submissions, Undergraduate Symposium applicatoins, and Doctoral Dissertation Award nominations.
+- October 1, 2018: Deadline for SIE proposals, iSchool Partnerships and Practices proposals, Blue Sky track submissions, Undergraduate Symposium applications, and Doctoral Dissertation Award nominations.

 - Mid-October, 2018: Workshop decisions announced.

-- Mid-November, 2018: Decisions announced for all remaining tracks except Doctoral Dissertatiion Award.
+- Mid-November, 2018: Decisions announced for all remaining tracks except Doctoral Dissertation Award.

 - Mid-November 2018: Early Registration opens